bxparks/rpn83p/README.md

 Here are the steps:

 - Press the `MATH` button to reset the menu to the home row.
-- Navigate the menu with the DOWN arrow to get to
+- Navigate the menu with the DownArrow to get to
   ![ROOT MenuRow 2](docs/images/menu-root-2.png)
 - Press the `TVM` menu to get to
   ![TVM MenuRow 1](docs/images/menu-root-tvm-1.png)
-- Press the DOWN arrow to get to
+- Press the DownArrow to get to
   ![TVM MenuRow 2](docs/images/menu-root-tvm-2.png)
 - Press the `CLTV` button to clear the TVM variables.
-- Press the UP arrow to get back to
+- Press the UpArrow to get back to
   ![TVM MenuRow 1](docs/images/menu-root-tvm-1.png)
 - Press `360` `N` (30 years * 12 months = 360 payments)
 - Press `8` `I%YR` (interest percent per year)